innovacy/Up/docs/getting-started.md

 For a truely extensive example, check the file [test.md](test.md)

-## Document Title in browser / SEO Titles
+## Setting document title in browser

 Up! will pick (as far it will find one) the first 1st level headline as the title of the page for browsers and search engines.